Is Your Love Willing To Suffer Any Pain? (Biblical Long-Suffering)

 Those are some deep questions to ask yourself.

-One thing to remember: the closer you get to God and His word, the more this life is able to be seen for what it is in a spiritual sense.
+One thing to remember: the closer you get to God and His word, the more this life is able to be seen for what it is in a spiritual sense-a spiritual battleground.
 The farther away you get from God, the more you feel things that become irritants, things that anger you, things that give pain increasingly too hard to endure.
 Cling to God and you have power to live life masterfully.
 Cling to the flesh and your sight will be distorted and life will defeat you.
 It is your choice.
 How will you live?
 How will you love?